advdylan/my_projects/AutoWood/README.md

 Orders is the main part of the application.
 Although the production process doesnt start here, all actions and status are visible here.
 ![](https://github.com/advdylan/my_projects/blob/main/orders.jpg)
+Notes section allows to leave a note to a certain order.
+It's saved inside database.
+Status shows the production progress on every of the order.
+The table's row change it's color in 3 conditions.
+Whether the order is complete, not even started or in progress.
+DELETE function works for both production and orders tables.
+Send to production does transfer and order from order table to production table.
+It doesnt work automatically.
+The last function here is finish.
+It sends certain order to Warehouse on click.
+The order is removed from production and orders table and then beign added to warehouse table.